 If progress is giving cause for concern, targeted support may be provided in small groups.
-Support for the Read Write Inc programme in Pre-Prep is provided by TAs as necessary.
-In the Prep Department Reading Support groups are run by the Prep Librarian.
-Other small support groups are set up as needed e.g. maths surgery.
-In the Senior School, certain pupils are enrolled onto the Accelerated Reader programme and monitored by the Senior Librarian.
 Regular Maths TLC groups are held and other small group support / study / revision sessions arranged as necessary.

-LS Monitoring:
+Learning Support Monitoring:

 The progress of all pupils is monitored carefully and regularly throughout the school.
 Each class/subject teacher maintains records of both formative judgements and subject tests.
 If it is felt that a pupil is showing signs of having LDD/SEN the situation is initially monitored.
 The class teacher will inform or seek advice from the Head of Learning Support and will discuss difficulties with the pupil's parents.
 Some individualised help within the normal curriculum framework will be provided by the class/subject teacher, exploring methods of increased differentiation or personalised strategies to meet the needs of the pupil.
 Progress will be monitored and reviewed.